 At the church, St Mochtas in Porterstown, a church I’ve photographed at before, everyone was gathered waiting for the big entrance.
 The doors opened up and in walked the flower girl, bridesmaids and most importantly father & bride, walking arm in arms beaming.

 The ceremony was a lovely Catholic service with lovely readings from close friends and family.
 Vows and rings exchanged and the all important first kiss and the deal was sealed.

 Guests made their way out into the sunshine and to the reception venue at Carton house in Maynooth, co.
 Kildare.
 With its impressive facade and luxury interiors, it never ceases to thrill and entertain guests.

-There are an infinite amount of places to take photos in the venue, and being a golf course the natural beauty around is just stunning.
+There are an infinite number of places to take photos.
+Inside the venue, and being a golf course the natural beauty around is just stunning.

-I started with the cake cutting shots, moved on to their personal session which was mostly inside, using a mix of some of the contemporary interiors along with some of the age-old traditional areas as the backdrops to their portraits.
+We started with the cake cutting shots and moved on to their personal session.
+It was mostly inside, using a mix of some contemporary interiors along with some age-old traditional areas as the backdrops to their portraits.

-Just before dinner call, the group shots of families and bridal party.
+Just before dinner call, I photographed the group shots and family portraits and bridal party.

 I left them at dinner call to enjoy the rest of their evening.